-- Cash distributions are not guaranteed and may fluctuate with performance and reserve requirements. - If we fail to maintain an effective system of internal controls, then we may not be able to accurately report our financial results or prevent fraud, causing unitholders to lose confidence in our financial reporting, which could harm our business.
+- Conflicts of interest have arisen and could arise in the future. - Cash distributions (if any) are not guaranteed and may fluctuate with performance and reserve requirements. - If we fail to maintain an effective system of internal controls, then we may not be able to accurately report our financial results or prevent fraud.
+As a result, current and potential unitholders could lose confidence in our financial reporting, which would harm our business and the trading price of our common units.